 3.16.
 Integrity, Stability and Security; Takedown processes.
-Donuts shall use commercially reasonable efforts to preserve the stability and security of, and confidence in, the Donuts TLDs and the DNS in general for the benefit of the entire Internet community.
-Registrar acknowledges and agrees that Donuts reserves the right to deny, suspend, cancel or transfer any registration or transaction, or place any domain name(s) on registry lock, hold or similar status, that it deems necessary, in its discretion; (a) to protect the integrity and stability of the registry; (b) to comply with any applicable laws, government rules or requirements, requests of law enforcement, or as needed during or following any dispute resolution process; (c) to comply with the terms of the Registry Agreement; (d) if a Registrant fails to keep registration contact information accurate and current; (e) the domain name use violates Registry Policies generally (e.g., Acceptable Use Policy) or a third party’s rights or acceptable use policies, including but not limited to the infringement of any copyright or trademark; (f) to avoid any liability, civil or criminal, on the part of Donuts, as well as its affiliates, subsidiaries, officers, directors, and employees; (g) per the terms of the Registration Agreement; or (h) to correct mistakes made by Donuts or any registrar in connection with a domain name registration.
-In the event that Donuts makes any such change to any domain name(s), Donuts will notify Registrar via EPP poll message, except when such notice would contravene existing law or this Agreement.
+Identity Digital shall use commercially reasonable efforts to preserve the stability and security of, and confidence in, the Identity Digital TLDs and the DNS in general for the benefit of the entire Internet community.
+Registrar acknowledges and agrees that Identity Digital reserves the right to deny, suspend, cancel or transfer any registration or transaction, or place any domain name(s) on registry lock, hold or similar status, that it deems necessary, in its discretion; (a) to protect the integrity and stability of the registry; (b) to comply with any applicable laws, government rules or requirements, requests of law enforcement, or as needed during or following any dispute resolution process; (c) to comply with the terms of the Registry Agreement; (d) if a Registrant fails to keep registration contact information accurate and current; (e) the domain name use violates Registry Policies generally (e.g., Acceptable Use Policy) or a third party’s rights or acceptable use policies, including but not limited to the infringement of any copyright or trademark; (f) to avoid any liability, civil or criminal, on the part of Identity Digital, as well as its affiliates, subsidiaries, officers, directors, and employees; (g) per the terms of the Registration Agreement; or (h) to correct mistakes made by Identity Digital or any registrar in connection with a domain name registration.
+In the event that Identity Digital makes any such change to any domain name(s), Identity Digital will notify Registrar via EPP poll message, except when such notice would contravene existing law or this Agreement.

 3.17.
 Trademark Claims Service.
 Registrar shall notify Registrants in a timely manner of any domain name that is registered in the Trademark Clearinghouse by presenting the Trademark Claims Notice, in compliance with the RPMs.